securitydatspring2019/week-04-A1-injection/README.md

 Slides: [04-A1 SQL injection.pdf](https://github.com/SecurityDatFall2018/Week-1/blob/master/04-A1%20SQL%20injection.pdf)

-## Learning Goals

-After this week you are able to:
-* Perform an attack on an unprotected database
-* Prevent attacks on your database
-* Explain the general principle behind injection attacks

-## Exercises
+## Exercise

 Implement the placeholders from `PlaceHolders.java` in the `dk.cphbusiness.soft.sqlinject` package.

+## Exam questions

+* Give an example of a SQL inject which will give all users in a user table
+* Explain how prepared statements prevent SQL injection
+* Explain how to use placeholders in cases where prepared statements cannot do the job
+* Explain how logging could be used to monitor injection attempts